 The provisions relating to the use of the contract of sale are similar.
 When parts of a sold product are missing, the consumer may either

 Depending on your country of origin, you may need a visa to visit Canada.
 We can help you apply for an online visitor visa directly with the Canadian Embassy responsible for issuing visas for your country.
-We will review with you the deadlines and relevant documents to be submited.
+We will review with you the deadlines and relevant documents to be submitted.
 In addition, we can help you choose a program of study suited to your experience, skills and career goals.
-In addition, international students who are in the process of graduating from a Canadian post-secondary educational institution may be issued an open "postgraduate" work permit of a duration equivalent to the completed program of study, up to 3 years, subject to different criteria that we can look at with you.
+In addition, international students who are in the process of graduating from a Canadian post-secondary educational institution may be issued an open "postgraduate" work permit of a duration equivalent to the completed program of study, up to 3 years, subject to different criterias that we can look at with you.

-Know that according to your skills and your career, there are different programs in each province and we can guide you to a personalized approach.
+Know that according to your skills and your career, there are different programs in each province and we can guide you using a personalized approach.
 For example, the Quebec government has instituted a streamlined process for the specific recruitment of workers in certain occupations where there is currently a significant gap between supply and demand for labor.
 Canadian work experience or an offer of employment from a Canadian employer can also simplify your process for obtaining permanent resident status as part of such an application.
 We invite you to contact us to learn more about the professions in demand in Quebec and Canada and to obtain a work permit.

-We will discuss the best approach according to your priorities, your obligations to stay in Canada or to return to your home country citizenship, the deadlines depending on the country where you decide to submit your application and the criteria to be met to ensure prompt processing.
+We will discuss the best approach according to your priorities, your obligations to stay in Canada or to return to your home country, citizenship, the deadlines depending on the country where you decide to submit your application and the criteria to be met to ensure prompt processing.

 We will be able to inform you of your rights, of the procedure but also of your other immigration options, while evaluating your best chances of maintaining a status or regaining a status in the near future.